 - Sign up for any Google service that you need using your Google account.

-- Claim and optimize your Google My Business page under your Google account.
+- Claim and optimize your Google Business Profile under your Google account.

 - Provide access to these accounts to those who need them.